-We knew early on that we wanted to avoid using stock footage, many of the good clips out there have been over used, are too short and we would spend more time fighting them into something workable than we would really want to.
-The initial content development was all building up to a jam packed 3 day film shoot where we would need to capture all of the content to create the show.
+We knew early on that we wanted to avoid using stock footage in this show.
+Many of the good clips out there have been overused, others are too short and we knew would spend more time fighting them into something workable than seemed sensible.
+Therefore all our initial content development built up to a jam-packed 3 day film shoot where we would need to capture all of the content to create the show.

-FRAY Studio worked closely with Cassius Creative and Foals lead singer Yannis Philippakis to develop a set of unique looks.
-Initially not with a specific song in mind, but to try and find the right visual pallet for the show.
-A few recurring themes emerged - mainly centred around how to take something natural and beautiful and physically and digitally destroy it.
-It was a careful balance to make sure we didn’t step into cliche territory whilst ensuring that each song felt fresh and different from the next.
-This came down the the filming style, careful flower selection and the digital treatment for each song.
+FRAY Studio worked closely with Cassius Creative and Foals’ lead singer, Yannis Philippakis, to develop a set of unique looks.
+Initially this wasn’t with a specific song in mind but simply trying to identify the right visual pallet for the show.
+A few recurring themes emerged, mainly centred around how to take something natural and beautiful and then physically and digitally destroy it.
+We had to be careful to avoid clichés while also creating a fresh and different feel for each individual song.
+Achieving this came down to the filming-style, careful flower selection and a unique, digital treatment for each song.

-Narrowing looks down, assigning colour pallets and beginning to assign looks to songs allowed us to develop a shot list.
-The filming fell into the main categories: Special FX, Still Life and Sets.
+Once we had narrowed looks down, assigned colour pallets and begun to assign looks to songs, we were able to develop a shot list.
+The filming fell into three main categories: Special FX, Still Life and Sets.
 We worked with art director Elliot Rooney, Pavilion Productions and Matter SFX to take these ideas and make them beautiful on camera.
-Through this process we have to refine our floral choice to what was in season and within budget.
-We had desperately wanted a Bearded Lilly for one look but they did not come into season until 2 months after the shoot so instead the art department took and Iris, remoulded the petals and painted it to look like a Bearded Lilly!
+Throughout this process we had to refine our floral choice to what was in season and within budget.
+We had desperately wanted a bearded lily for one look but these flowers would not be in season until two months after the shoot.
+Instead the art department took an iris, remoulded the petals and painted it to look like a bearded lily.

-Over 3 days, working 30 hours, we shot thousands of pounds worth of flowers, took a lot of anti-histamines and worked with a brilliant crew to move though all the set ups and keep more or less on schedule.
+Over three intense days we shot thousands of pounds worth of flowers, took a lot of anti-histamines and worked with a brilliant crew to move though all the set ups and keep more or less on schedule.
 The most complex set up involved burning a rose and blowing up bunches of flowers.
-Matter Special FX worked out brilliant ways of destroying flowers safely!
-All was shot on a Phantom Flex at 1000fps to capture every detail in slow motion.
+Matter Special FX worked out brilliant ways of destroying flowers safely.
+Everything was shot on a Phantom Flex at 1000fps to capture every detail in slow motion.
 By the end we had 4TB of raw footage of exploding flowers, burning flowers, flowers shot under UV light, oddly lit flowers and much more.

-When you combine this with 4 different video surfaces, songs could easily result in needing over 100 video files rendered that had to be carefully programmed and married up with the lighting cue list.
+Building in this level of flexibility, and also creating content for four different video surfaces, meant that each song could easily require over 100 video files rendered.
+Each of these video files had to be carefully programmed and married up with the lighting cue list.